Caochris/SCOTIA/README.md

     | 175 | 257 | 134 | 220 | ...|

 # Usage/Example
-Check out this [notebook](https://github.com/Caochris/SCOTIA/blob/master/notebook/scotia_example.ipynb) for more tutorial.
-The example data used in the tutorial were included in the [example](https://github.com/Caochris/SCOTIA/tree/master/example) folder.
+Check out the [notebook](https://github.com/Caochris/SCOTIA/blob/master/notebook/) folder for more tutorial.
+The example data used in the tutorialss were included in the [example](https://github.com/Caochris/SCOTIA/tree/master/example) folder.

 # Running tests
 Tests are written as doctests examples.
 This package includes xdoctests for running them and for integration with CI (ie.pytest).
 To run the tests, install xdoctests: